Nikki Bella: Other media

 On November 1, 2017, Nikki and Brie launched Birdiebee, a lifestyle intimates and activewear brand.
-The line includes transitional intimates, activewear, and loungewear aimed at “empowering and educating women through mirroring the twins’ passion for life, strength, women's health and wellness, and fun.”
+The line includes transitional intimates, activewear, and loungewear aimed at "empowering and educating women through mirroring the twins' passion for life, strength, women's health and wellness, and fun."

 On May 23, 2018, Bella appeared in the celebrity edition of American Ninja Warrior: Ninja vs Ninja.

 On January 28, 2019, Nikki and Brie launched Nicole + Brizee, a body and beauty line.
 On March 27, 2019, Nikki and Brie launched their own podcast, The Bellas Podcast, with the Endeavour Audio network.
 In 2021, it was relaunched after being acquired by Stitcher, a subsidiary of Sirius XM.

-In March 2020, Nikki and Brie released their memoir Incomparable, which became New York Best Seller.
+In March 2020, Nikki and Brie released their memoir Incomparable, which became a New York Times Best Seller.

 In 2021, Nikki and Brie launched another wine label called Bonita Bonita Wine.
 They also launched their own baby gear collection in partnership with Colugo.
-Nikki and Brie also announced that they joined Colugo as investors and are now creative advisors.
+Nikki and Brie also joined Colugo as investors and creative advisors.

 Nikki appeared on America's Got Talent: Extreme serving as a judge alongside Simon Cowell and Travis Pastrana.
 The series premiered on February 21, 2022, and concluded on March 14, 2022.

-On October 19, 2022, Blake Shelton announced that Nikki alongside Carson Daly will join Shelton's new bar-inspired game show named Barmageddon, as Nikki would serve as the host.
+On October 19, 2022, Nikki joined Blake Shelton's bar-inspired game show named Barmageddon, serving as the host.
 On March 2, 2023, it was renewed for a second season.

-On March 2, 2023, Amazon Studios and ITV Entertainment announced that Nikki and Brie would serve as hosts of new dating game show, Twin Love, which would premiere that summer.
+In November 2023, Nikki and Brie hosted the Amazon-produced dating game show, Twin Love.

-Bella has appeared in twelve WWE video games.
-She made her in-game debut in WWE SmackDown! vs. Raw 2010 and appears in WWE SmackDown vs. Raw 2011, WWE 12 (DLC), WWE 13, WWE 2K14 (DLC), WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds and WWE 2K23.
+On June 5, 2024, Nikki was named as one of the competitors on the third season of The Traitors, a reality competition series on Peacock.
+Competing against reality stars from Survivor, Big Brother, and RuPaul's Drag Race among others, she was banished in the fifth episode, placing sixteenth overall.